 Any Generative AI use must be acknowledged both "in-text" and in the Reference List for AI-generated content, including, but not limited to, text, images, videos, audio, code, etc., using APA formats that are outlined in the "Referencing" section of this guide.

-The Department reserves the right to use "AI checkers" to confirm its unauthorised use in any assessments.
+The Department reserves the right to use "AI checkers" to indicate unauthorised use in assessments.

 If unauthorised AI use is confirmed, it may result in a grade of 0% or even the withdrawal of a student's DP (Duly Performed) Certificate.

-The Department acknowledges that not all AI use is 'bad'.
-It is beneficial for:
+The Department acknowledges that not all AI use is 'bad' and may be specifically allowed in SOME assessments.
+For example, it MAY be beneficial for:

 Preparing notes and summaries for own use.